Top of main content

 What is an ISA?

-ISAs are a tax-efficient way to save money.
-The government sets a limit for how much can be saved each financial year and doesn't charge any tax on the interest/income you earn.
+The government sets a limit for how much can be saved in an ISA each financial year and doesn't charge any tax on the interest or income you earn.
 In the current tax year, this limit is £20,000.
-There are several types of ISAs including:

 What is a savings account?

-You can use a savings account to put away money you don't immediately need in order to earn interest.
+A savings account is a bank account you can use to put away money you don't immediately need in order to earn interest.
 Depending on your circumstances, you may be charged tax on the interest earned.
-Some accounts may also have restrictions on making withdrawals.

 If you’re saving an amount up to £20,000, an ISA offers you a tax-efficient way to save.